praveek/launch.en/help/launch-reference/client-side-information/content-security-policy-csp.md

 ## Add [!DNL Launch] as a trusted source

 When using a CSP, you must include any trusted domains within the value of the `Content-Security-Policy` header.
-The value you must provide for [!DNL Launch] will vary depending on the type of hosting you are using,
+The value you must provide for [!DNL Launch] will vary depending on the type of hosting you are using.

 ### Self-hosting